johbar/text-extraction-service/README.md

 All you need to do is:

 1. Install Tesseract, on Debian/Ubuntu run `apt install tesseract-ocr`
 2. Install any language model file you need.
+English is included by default.
     1. Run `apt install tesseract-ocr-script-latn` for a model that supports multiple languages with latin script (rather large)
     2. Or run `apt install tesseract-ocr-deu` for the german model (smaller but specific)
 3. Configure TES to pass on your language preference to Tesseract by setting the environment variable, e.g. `TES_TESSERACT_LANGS=Latin+osd` when running TES.